TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Readme.md

 ## Revisions

-Each time that a signoff document is updated in response to faculty comments, the extended description must filled in for the commit describing what was changed.
+Each time that a signoff document is updated in response to faculty comments, the extended description must be filled in for the commit describing what was changed.